-Accounts receivable as of June 30, 2011 consist of the current month's allocation for capital outlay funding due from the Pinellas County School Board which was collected in July 2011.
+Accounts receivable as of June 30, 2013 consist of the following receivables: \$3,310 representing the June 2013 allocation for capital outlay funding due from the Pinellas County School Board; and \$1,601 representing a reimbursement from the St. Petersburg College Foundation, Inc., a direct support organization of the College, for payment of Verizon Wireless.
+Both were collected in July 2013.
 There were no accounts receivable as of June 30, 2012.

-Note C - Functional Distribution Of Expenses
+Note C - Functional Distribution of Expenses

-Operating expenses on the statements of revenues, expenses, and change in net assets are presented in the natural classifications.
+Operating expenses on the statements of revenues, expenses, and change in net position are presented in their natural classifications.
 Below are those same expenses presented in functional classifications as recommended by NACUBO.
 The functional classification is assigned to a department based on the nature of the activity, which represents the material portion of the activity attributable to the department.
 Functional classification of expenses for the years ended June 30 is summarized in the following table: